Mesothelioma and Asbestos Exposure in Vermont

 During the 1980s and 1990s, there were a total of 75 deaths due to asbestos diseases such as mesothelioma, recorded in the state of Vermont out of a population of approximately 624,000.

 If someone you know has ever worked at one of the Jobsites listed below, they may have been exposed to high levels of asbestos.
-Asbestos exposure at any one of these Jobsites could put them at risk for developing one of the following asbestos related diseases: malignant mesothelioma (a terminal cancer), asbestos related lung cancer, asbestosis or pleural mesothelioma.
+Asbestos exposure at any one of these Jobsites could put them at risk to develop: malignant mesothelioma, asbestos related lung cancer, or asbestosis.

 - Fall Mountain Mill